This brief guide will assist you in finding a self-sourced internship opportunity.

 It is also important to understand and be aware of your obligations pertaining to your work rights, visa status and scholarship rules when considering an internship opportunity.

-Checklist – Appendix A - International Opportunity – this document has been designed to assist you navigate an internship opportunity outside Australia.
+Application Form – Appendix A - International Opportunity – this document has been designed to assist you navigate an internship opportunity outside Australia.
 The School will also use this document to record and step through the approval processes.

-Checklist – Appendix A - National Opportunity – this document has been designed to assist you navigate an internship opportunity within Australia.
+Application Form – Appendix A - National Opportunity – this document has been designed to assist you navigate an internship opportunity within Australia.
 The School will also use this document to record and step through the approval processes.